TatriX/pomidor/README.md

 ```

 ## Notification
-You can set =pomidor-update-hook= to show desired notification.
+You can set `pomidor-update-hook` to show desired notification.

-Example using =notify-send=:
+Example using `notify-send`:

 ```lisp
 (defun my-pomidor-update-hook ()